kaushik-kundu/analytics-ai/aidp-lakehouse/source-setup/source-setup.md

 ## Introduction

-This lab guides you through setting up Oracle Autonomous Transaction Processing (ATP) as the Source System for transactional airline data, setting up Autonomous AI Lakehouse as the target System, AI Data Platform instance and Object Storage bucket.
+This lab guides you through setting up Oracle Autonomous Transaction Processing (ATP) as the Source System for transactional airline data, setting up Autonomous AI Lakehouse as the Target System, AI Data Platform instance and Object Storage bucket.
 This establishes a realistic starting point for extracting operational data into the lakehouse pipeline.

 > **Estimated Time:** 1 hour

 ---

-### About Oracle Autonomous Transaction Processing (ATP)
+### About Oracle Autonomous Transaction Processing (ATP) and Oracle AI Data Platform (AIDP) and Autonomous AI Lakehouse

 ATP is an autonomous database service optimized for transaction processing (OLTP) workloads, such as storing and managing operational data like flight records.
 In this workshop, ATP serves as the source system, simulating a real-world transactional database from which data is extracted for analytics.

----

-### About Oracle AI Data Platform (AIDP) and Autonomous AI Lakehouse

-AIDP enables scalable data engineering with Spark and Delta Lake.
+AI Data Platform (AIDP) unifies all types of data—structured, unstructured, batch, and real-time into an open, and connected platform, laying the foundation for trusted and AI-ready data pipelines.
+It's an integrated environment with built-in tools and GenAI agent frameworks to build and deploy AI-powered applications faster, without the complexity of connecting separate tools.

 Autonomous AI Lakehouse provides fast, secure analytics storage.
 Together, they form a modern lakehouse for transforming raw data into insights.

 ---